 The voltage of a power bank depends upon the battery cells used and can fluctuate between brands and models.
-However, generally speaking, the battery cells in power banks are either Li-Poly or Li-Ion, both of which are 3.7 Volt.
+However, generally speaking, the battery cells in power banks are either Li-Poly or Li-Ion, both of which are 3.7 Volts.

 A lot of people don’t know if they’re allowed to take power banks on planes or not.
 It is very important to know the Wh value of your power bank to comply with the rules and regulations referring to power banks and batteries in the travel industry.
 For example, you cannot take a battery exceeding 100Wh on planes.

 Common power bank capacities from mAh to Watt-hours

 Here are some very common power bank mAh capacities and their values in Wh:

 - 15000mAh -> 56Wh

 - 20000mAh -> 74Wh

 - 30000mAh -> 111Wh